 Clarice Atkinson, Lead Case Manager: Clarice oversees all aspects of the One-to-One Mentoring Program including Junior Partner referral and intake procedures and Senior Partner screening and training.
 She also creates and supports our partnerships and coordinates activities for waiting Junior Partners and partnerships as well as ongoing training for Senior Partners.
 Clarice has a B.A. in Child and Family Development from Georgia Southern University.
 She has over 6 years of experience working with children and families in various programs and settings, including an orphanage in Mozambique, a pediatrics unit in two different Children’s Hospitals, and a climbing coach for kids ages 6-18.
 She is a certified Child Life Specialist.

 Erika Torrejon, Case Manager: Erika is responsible for creating and supporting partnerships between adult volunteers and youth, with an emphasis on serving our Hispanic youth and families.
 She also assists with partnership activities and trainings and oversees our Nexus program.
 Erika is from Peru.
 She attended Tec de Monterrey University in Mexico where she earned a BA in Industrial Design in 2011.
 Erika was manager at an organic farm in Cusco, Peru, where she discovered her passion and talent for working with youth and their families.
-She moved to Steamboat in the summer of 2015 with her husband and has worked with victims of domestic violence through the Advocates Building Peaceful Communities.
+She moved to Steamboat in the summer of 2015 with her husband and worked with victims of domestic violence prior to joining the Partners’ team.

 Becky Slamal, Community Outreach Manager: Becky’s focus is on increasing visibility and awareness of PRC in the community, recruiting new volunteers, producing the bi-monthly newsletter, maintaining the website, overseeing social media, assisting with the coordination of fundraisers and special events, and serving as a representative of PRC throughout the community.
 After obtaining a B.A. in Psychology from the University of Denver and an M.A. in Counseling, Becky worked as a Case Manager and Program Director for a Denver-based youth mentoring organization for over ten years.
 Prior to her current position, Becky served as PRC’s 2010-11 School-Based Mentoring Program Manager.